Costa Rica

 Travel papers and visas

-A passport valid for at least six months is required.
+А passport valid for at least 6 months is required.
 Visas are not required for short stays of up to 90 days.
-You are advised to ensure that the migration authorities stamp your entry.
-Lack of a stamp shall result in administrative fines.
+You are advised to ensure that you are stamped on entry by the migration authorities.
+Lack of a stamp will result in administrative fines.
 When leaving the country by plane, an exit fee is charged.

 For further information on visa and other issues, Bulgarian citizens can contact the following telephone numbers and e-mail addresses: